-The board should meet in line with its Governing document.
-It is important to have a rigorous approach to recruitment, performance and development, and to the board's conduct.
+The board should meet in line with its governing document.
+It is important to have a rigorous approach to the board's recruitment, performance and development and conduct.
 In the case of the most senior member of staff (e.g. CEO) the board makes sure that there are proper arrangements for their appointment, supervision, support, appraisal, remuneration and, if necessary, dismissal.
 The board should make sure that its decision-making processes are informed, rigorous and timely, and that effective delegation, control and risk-assessment, and management systems are set up and monitored.

-ACEVO, community of civil society leaders NCVO Knowhow NCVO Knowhow 'board basics'
+- → ACEVO, community of civil society leaders

+- \rightarrow NCVO Help and Guidance

+- → NCVO Knowhow 'board basics'

-The chair, working with board members and staff, plans the board's programme of work and its meetings, making sure organisations have the necessary information, time and space to explore key issues and reach wellconsidered decisions, so that board time is well-used agenda documents covering 12 months list of board appointments
+The chair, working with board members and staff, plans the board's programme of work and its meetings, making sure the organisation has the necessary information, time and space to explore key issues and reach wellconsidered decisions, so that board time is well-used.

+agenda documents covering 12 months